iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 [Stages][bcstage] are the basic building blocks of pipelines in DVC.
-They define and perform an action, like data import or feature extraction and usually produce some output.
-In this scenario, we will create stages and pipelines for a machine learning project.
+They define and execute an action, like data import or feature extraction, and usually produce some output.
+In this scenario, we create stages and pipelines for a machine learning project.

 [bcstage]: https://dvc.org/doc/user-guide/basic-concepts/stage